 Do you like to read, write and learn?
 If you move to Falls Church, you'll likely find that many of your neighbors like to as well.
 Falls Church is one of the more educated communities in America, with a full 80.21% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Falls Church in 2010 was $66,104, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $264,416 for a family of four.

 Falls Church is a very ethnically-diverse city.
 The people who call Falls Church home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Falls Church residents report their race to be White, followed by Asian.
 Important ancestries of people in Falls Church include German, Irish, Scottish, and Italian.

 The most common language spoken in Falls Church is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Indic languages.